dotnet/upgrade-assistant/docs/extensibility.md

 }
 ```

-To use an extension at runtime, either use the -e argument to point to the extension's manifest file (or directory where the manifest file is located) or set the environment variable "UpgradeAssistantExtensionPaths" to a semicolon-delimited list of paths to probe for extensions.
+To use an extension at runtime, either use the `--extension` argument to point to the extension's manifest file (or directory where the manifest file is located) or set the environment variable "UpgradeAssistantExtensionPaths" to a semicolon-delimited list of paths to probe for extensions.

 ### Custom upgrade steps, source updaters, and config updaters